History of Wat Phra Dhammakaya: Other activities

 The temple also started to develop a social dimension in its activities.
 For example, it started promoting blood donations.
 The temple organized training programs for both the private and public sector, emphasizing peace and stability in society by training government officers to be more reliable.
-The temple also became active in promoting Buddhist scholarship and educational reform in the Sangha (monastic community), producing a CD with searchable texts of the Pali Canon in 1984, in cooperation with the Pali Text Society, Mahidol University and the University of California in Berkeley.
+The temple also became active in promoting Buddhist scholarship and educational reform in the Sangha (monastic community), producing a CD with searchable texts of the Pali Canon in 1984, in cooperation with the Pali Text Society, Mahidol University and the University of California, Berkeley.
 In 1990, the temple also organized its first academic seminar Buddhism into the Year 2000, with over a hundred international scholars joining.
 On a more local level, the temple started to organize a yearly congratulation ceremony for Pali graduates at the highest level, and offered funds to temples that excelled at teaching Pali.
 The temple was known to have wide support from the Thai Sangha and was tolerated by the government, though at times the government asked the temple to limit its mass assemblies.
 In 1985, the Department of Religious Affairs, Ministry of Education, prohibited the building of a meditation center in a rural area, citing as a reason that it was not accessible enough for people to visit.
 Fuengfusakul concludes that during this period the government was afraid of the temple's ability to gather a large number of people.

 In 1986, the Dhammakaya Foundation became a United Nations-accredited non-governmental organization, and started sending delegations to join workshops on youth and peace education.
 As of 2015, the foundation was in consultative status with the Economic and Social Council.
 In the 1980s, the foundation also became a member of the World Fellowship of Buddhist Youth and the World Fellowship of Buddhists networks, and later the chairman of the World Fellowship of Buddhist Youth.
 The foundation started to build up many relations with Buddhist organizations outside of Thailand, including Fo Guang Shan in Taiwan and the Ten Thousand Buddhas Monastery in Hong Kong, with Wat Phra Dhammakaya and Fo Guang Shan officially declaring each other sister temples in 1994.